WWE Raw preview: Four matches advertised for "a night of grudge matches" - Pro Wrestling Dot Net

 -Andrade and Angel Garza vs. The Viking Raiders.

-Powell’s POV: This will also be the brand’s go-home show for the Extreme Rules pay-per-view.
+Powell’s POV: This will also be the brand’s go-home show for Sunday’s Extreme Rules pay-per-view.
 Raw was taped last weekend in Orlando, Florida at the WWE Performance Center.
-Join me for my live review of Raw every Monday at 7CT/8ET.
+Join me for my live review of Raw at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment